GeoscienceAustralia/flowtools/LASextractor/README.md

 points both inside the drain and near its banks.
 These point elevations were plotted vs distance along the line (Figure 2).
 The user then interactively defined a line marking the drain invert by clicking on the plot (red dotted line in Figure 2).
-This is possible because the drain invert which shows up fairly clearly in the LIDAR point subset, as a narrow band of points plotting a few metres below most others.
+Note the drain invert which shows up fairly clearly in the LIDAR point subset, as a narrow band of points plotting a few metres below most others.

 ![profile](Drain_bedProfile.png?raw=true)